 - Your organization wants to offer a more intuitive, personalized experience on your website and digital channels

-- You need to reduce ad spend and create targeted, multichannel advertising campaigns
+- You need to reduce ad spend and create targeted, multichannel/omnichannel campaigns

-- You need to combine online and offline data
+- You need to combine online and offline first-party data and more

 - Your organization wants to future-proof its data management processes in compliance with GDPR and CCPA